AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/dashboards/engagement-dashboard.md

 The Engagement Dashboard meticulously tracks user engagement metrics.
 It showcases touchpoints, the number of people engaged, and the average touchpoints per person.
 Utilize the time series bar chart for a monthly, quarterly, or yearly view, and the bar chart for detailed Channel, Subchannel, and Campaign insights.
 This tool is essential for understanding engagement patterns and fine-tuning your engagement strategies.

+We track every customer interaction as User Touchpoints (UTs), the "raw" collected data points, which serve as the foundation for engagement metrics on our dashboard.
+Not all UTs evolve into Buyer Touchpoints (BTs) or Buyer Attribution Touchpoints (BATs), as these are selected outcomes for attributing specific customer interactions to revenue-related activities.
+It's important to note that suppression rules do not affect UTs or the engagement dashboard.

+* **User Touchpoints**: Touchpoints created from all engagements.
+* **Buyer Touchpoints**: Touchpoints selected for Lead and Contact attribution.
+BTs are not linked to Opportunities and have no associated revenue.
+* **Buyer Attribution Touchpoints**: Touchpoints selected for Opportunity attribution.
+BATs have revenue implications as they are linked to Opportunities.

+Using only BTs or BATs to measure engagement would understate the true extent of customer interactions since engagement is broader than just attribution.

 Questions the dashboard answers:

 * How many people were engaged?
 What is the average number of touches per engaged person?